Before deciding to buy the best surfboards for intermediate surfers, you should be asking yourself: Am I an intermediate surfer?

 Our Top Pick for Intermediate Surfers

-For the team, we find the line up of South Bay Board Co’s soft top surfboards to be the best surfboards for intermediate surfers.
+For the team, we find the lineup of South Bay Board Co’s Soft Top Surfboards to be the best surfboards for intermediate surfers.

-They’re good at catching wave after wave while someone who’s 200-pounds in weight is riding on the board.
+They’re good at catching wave after wave while someone who’s 200 pounds in weight is riding on the board.
 The board’s construction comes with soft foam and three marine-ply stringers resulting in a durable and stable surfboard.
 The surfer will not slip off the board through its textured top deck.
 Additionally, there’s a removable ankle leash to keep the surfer stay connected to the board after falling off.
 The included fin box is adjustable to make the speed more suitable for all surfing levels.

-Apart from the said features, South Bay Board Co provides a great looking surfboard that won’t make you look like a nook in the waters.
+Apart from the said features, South Bay Board Co provides a great-looking surfboard that won’t make you look like a nook in the waters.

 Best Surfboards: A Buying Guide for Intermediate Surfers

 After knowing your surfing level, specifically the intermediate level, the next thing you’ll need to know is how to select the best surfboard suitable for your surfing level.
-The enormous numbers of intermediate surfboards will stress you out in choosing which is which.
+The enormous number of intermediate surfboards will stress you out in choosing which is which.
 And so, here are factors to simplify your buying decision: